 Commonly pursued majors, minors and certificates

 Many Fashion Design majors choose to pursue a minor in Apparel Merchandising or Business.
-They may also consider a SoAAD minor in Illustration, Creative Technologies, Interior Design Studies, or Studio Art.
+They may also consider a minor in the Eskenazi School in Illustration, Creative Technologies, Interior Design Studies, or Studio Art.

 Check your bulletin for more information about these and other minors.

 - Enhance your major

 When pursuing a Fashion Design B.A. degree, you have the opportunity to work with faculty who have expertise in fields such as commercial design, product development, costume design, dress studies, and fashion history.
 Professors bring their knowledge from personal research and experience working for well-known theaters, apparel labels, and retail companies into the classroom.

 Take advantage of office hours to talk with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.

 A limited number of Undergraduate Teaching Assistant (UTA) positions are available for junior or senior students to assist faculty in certain Fashion Design courses.
 Eligible students complete an application process and usually have excelled in these particular courses.

 Students in the Eskenazi School can compete for annual scholarships and awards based on high-achievement in their major courses.
 The deadline to apply for these awards is in November each year.